metaplex-foundation/umi/docs/kinobi.md

 ## Getting started with Kinobi

-You may want to check the [Kinobi documentation](https://github.com/metaplex-foundation/kinobi) for more details but here's a quick overview on how to get started with Kinobi.
+You may want to check the [Kinobi documentation](https://github.com/metaplex-foundation/kinobi) for more details but here's a quick overview of how to get started with Kinobi.

 First, you need to install Kinobi: